Endoscopy at The Billington Centre

 - Please remove nail polish and shellac.

-- A friend or relative must escort you home after you have had your procedure due to the sedation you will be given.
+- a responsible adult must take you home after you have had your procedure and stay with you overnight due to the anaesthetic you will be given.
 The procedure cannot go ahead if there is not a responsible adult whom can do this.
 On admission the nurses must get a mobile/phone number to contact that person, if not, we may have to reschedule to a time that is suitable for that person to collect you after your procedure.